Finite-time blow-up of a non-local stochastic parabolic problem: Introduction

+Let $H= L^{2} (D)$ endowed with the norm $\| \cdot \|$.
+The solution $u(t)\equiv u(x,t;\omega)$ of \eqref{eq1}-\eqref{eq3} should be understood as an $H$-valued stochastic process on $[0, T]$ for some $T>0$ any realization $\omega\in \Omega.$ Thus, questions like local-in-time existence and uniqueness of a solution of \eqref{eq1}-\eqref{eq3} arise and can be tackled with the approach developed in \cite{dazab}.
+Questions regarding the temporal and spatial regularity of \eqref{eq1}-\eqref{eq3}, which are very interesting issues, are addressed in the current work.
+In particular, for proving the occurrence of finite-time (non-local) drift induced blow-up we need at least a $C^{1}-$spatial regularity result, which was only quite recently obtained for the general quasilinear SPDEs, \cite{debdehof}, and we also revive in the current work for our semilinear problem \eqref{eq1}-\eqref{eq3}, cf. Theorem \ref{t4}.

-The motivation of studying problem \eqref{eq1} -\eqref{eq3} is that this kind of non-local stochastic problems arise in the mathematical modelling of a variety of phenomena coming from industrial applications (e.g Ohmic heating in food sterilization \cite{l1,l2,tz} and shear banding formation in high strain metals \cite{bt1,bt2,k15}), biology (e.g. chemotaxis phenomenon \cite{ks,w}), statistical mechanics \cite{kn} and so on.
-The presence of the multiplicative noise term $\sigma(u)\; \partial_t W(x,t)$ is natural when one considers noisy control systems, see \cite{bl}.
-In particular, it represents the existence of external perturbations or a lack of knowledge of certain physical parameters which is actually quite often the case for this kind of systems.
-For a detailed construction of a mathematical model of the form \eqref{eq1} -\eqref{eq3} arising in shear banding formation in metals see \cite{k15}.
+We are strongly motivated to study problem \eqref{eq1} -\eqref{eq3} since this kind of non-local stochastic problem is associated with various industrial processes (e.g. Ohmic heating in food sterilization \cite{KS18,ktbn, l1,l2,tz} and shear banding formation in high strain metals \cite{bt1,bt2,k15}) as well as with biological processes (e.g. chemotaxis phenomenon \cite{ks,KS18, w}) and statistical mechanics approaches\cite{kn}, where the multiplicative noise term $\sigma(u)\; \partial_t W(x,t)$ represents the existence of external perturbations or a lack of knowledge of certain physical parameters.
+The occurrence of multiplicative noise terms is natural when one considers noisy control systems, see \cite{bl}, and its importance is well-known in physics and biology.
+Many experimental or numerical observations of self-organized behavior or phase transitions arising out of such noises have been recorded in \cite{h00,ssg07}.
+For a detailed construction of a mathematical model of the form \eqref{eq1} -\eqref{eq3} arising in shear banding formation in metals the interested readers can see \cite{k15}, whilst a stochastic model arising in MEMS technology is formulated and investigated in \cite{k16}.

-A solution of \eqref{eq1}-\eqref{eq3} should be understood as a $H-$valued stochastic process $u:[0,T]\times\Omega\to H=L^2(D),$ for $T>0.$ Then questions like local existence and uniqueness of a solution of \eqref{eq1}-\eqref{eq3} arise.
-The regularity in the PDE sense with respect to space and time of such a solution is also a very interesting issue to be addressed.
-In particular, for proving the occurrence of finite-time blow-up arising by the presence of the non-local term we need at least a $C^{1}-$spatial regularity result, which only quite recently was obtained for the general case of quasilinear SPDEs in \cite{debdehof}.

-The current work mainly focuses on the phenomenon of finite-time blow-up, which in the probabilistic sense means that the expectation of the solution becomes infinitely big in finite time.
-Such a singular behaviour is intriguing not only from mathematical point of view but it is also very interesting from applications point of view since quite often is associated with a destructive behaviour of the described physical and biological systems.
-Thus the investigation of the conditions under which a finite-time blow-up occurs becomes vital and is the main aim of the present work.